Sign up to our mailing list to discover the future of beauty and wellness.

 Historically, women have often opted for Hormone Replacement Therapy (HRT).
 HRT, however, comes packaged with its own roster of side-effects, leading to increasing numbers of women turning to natural supplements to ease their hot flushes.

-LYMA’s powerful formula contains peer-reviewed patented ingredients that can help to restore hormonal balance, thereby reducing the frequency and severity of hot flushes.
+LYMA’s powerful formula contains peer-reviewed patented ingredients that can help to restore hormonal balance and reduce the frequency and severity of hot flushes.

 Increased inflammation is one of the leading causes of extreme early menopause symptoms and reduced inflammation in the body has been linked with decreased frequency of hot flushes in menopausal women.

 LYMA contains the world’s first 100% water and fat-absorbable curcumin, Hydrocurc®.
-Curcumin is the active anti-inflammatory compound found in turmeric root but Hydrocurc™ is 250% more bioavailable than its dietary counterpart, rendering it significantly more effective in the fight against inflammation and therefore hot flushes.
+Curcumin is the active anti-inflammatory compound found in turmeric root but Hydrocurc™ is 250% more bioavailable than its dietary counterpart, rendering it significantly more effective in the fight against inflammation.
 LYMA contains an unrivalled 600mg of Hydrocurc® and delivers an unparalleled 85% curcuminoids in every dose.

 Night sweats are the result of imbalanced hormones.
 LYMA contains KSM-66® Ashwagandha, an industry-leading, full spectrum form of ashwagandha.
-Ashwagandha is an adaptogen that has been used in Ayurvedic medicine for centuries to bring people’s bodies - and their hormones in particular - back into balance and harmony.
+This adaptogen that has been used in Ayurvedic medicine for centuries to bring people’s bodies - and their hormones in particular - back into balance and harmony.

 KSM-66® Ashwagandha has been shown to be superior to non-patented forms of ashwagandha when it comes to supporting balanced hormones, lowered stress, improved sleep and reduced inflammation.